Counts and dukes of Penthièvre: Disputed heirs to the Ducal Crown of Brittany

 In 1337 Joan the Lame, Duchess of Brittany, brought Penthièvre to her husband, Charles de Châtillon, Count of Blois.
 Joan was the daughter of Guy de Penthièvre, the younger full brother of John III.

 When John III died a dispute emerged regarding the inheritance of the Duchy of Brittany.
 John III had tried to prevent the inheritance of the duchy by his half brother John of Montfort.
 Joan and Charles claimed the ducal crown and were subsequently proclaimed the Duchess and Duke of Brittany, which John of Montfort also claimed.
 Their dispute prompted the War of the Breton Succession.
 In 1352, during that war, the Estates of Brittany were established.
 In 1364, Charles died and John IV, Duke of Brittany, John of Montfort's son, was confirmed as duke.
 Joan was permitted to keep Penthièvre and use the title Duchess of Brittany until her death.

-Under the Treaty of Guerande (1365), Joan recognized John IV as the undisputed duke.
+Under the Treaty of Guérande (1365), Joan recognized John IV as the undisputed duke.
 When John went into exile in England in 1373, Charles V of France named his brother Louis, Duke of Anjou lieutenant-general of Brittany.
 Louis was also a son-in-law of Joan de Penthièvre.
-Under the Second Treaty of Guerande (1381), it was agreed that, in the event the House of Montfort failed to produce a male heir, the senior male heir of Joan would be recognized as duke.
+Under the second Treaty of Guérande (1381), it was agreed that, in the event the House of Montfort failed to produce a male heir, the senior male heir of Joan would be recognized as duke.

 Joan died in 1384 and left Penthièvre to her oldest son, John (1340–1404).
 In turn, John left the county to his son, Olivier, Count of Penthièvre (1389–1433), who forfeited the title in 1421 after kidnapping and attempting to blackmail John V, Duke of Brittany.

 Olivier's brother John II (1393–1454) recovered the county but died childless, passing his titles on to Nicole (1424–1480), daughter of his brother Charles, Lord of Avaugour (1396–1434).

 In 1437, Nicole married Jean II de Brosse.
 She was deprived of Penthièvre by Francis II, Duke of Brittany in 1465, thus undermining the Penthièvre family's position in the duchy.
 When Francis died in 1488, Nicole's eldest son Jean III de Brosse (d.
 1502) asserted his family's claim to the duchy against those of Anne, Duchess of Brittany, who ultimately ascended to the title.